Policy

 Gender and Property Taxes in São Paulo

-This knowledge note provides new evidence on property ownership and taxation patterns across genders in São Paulo (Brazil), the largest city in the Americas, with 12 million inhabitants.
-We exploit microdata on all commercial and residential properties to document the share of total property and property wealth owned by women, the geographic distribution of female-owned properties, and the implications of this data for property taxes in the city.
+This knowledge note provides new evidence on property ownership and taxation patterns across genders in São Paulo, the largest city in the Americas.
+Using microdata on all commercial and residential properties, it documents the share of property and property wealth owned by women and the implications for property taxes in the city.

 Guatemala, Home-Grown School Feeding Programme: Pilot Impact Evaluation